Glass3988/Google-Advanced-Data-Analytics-Capstone/README.md

 - notebooks/ – analysis and modeling notebooks
 - images/ – visualizations used in the project

+## Project Structure

+- `data/`
+  - Contains the HR attrition dataset used for model training and evaluation.

+- `notebooks/`
+  - Contains the full exploratory analysis, visualizations, threshold tuning experiments, and business interpretation performed in Jupyter notebooks.

+- `src/train_model.py`
+  - Reproducible training workflow that loads the dataset, preprocesses the data, trains the Random Forest model, evaluates ROC-AUC and PR-AUC, and saves the trained model.

+- `models/`
+  - Stores serialized trained models.

+- `images/`
+  - Contains visualizations used in the README and notebook analysis.

 ## Tools & Technologies

 - Python (pandas, numpy, scikit-learn)